 Peanut butter could either cause diarrhea or help treat it.
 The Cleveland Clinic recommends low-fiber food such as peanut butter to help manage diarrhea without medication.
-However, if your son suffers from a peanut allergy, he could develop diarrhea within minutes of consumption.
-In this event, life threatening side effects may occur; therefore, consult a doctor if you suspect your son is suffering from an allergic reaction to peanuts.
+However, if your child has a peanut allergy, they could develop diarrhea within minutes of consumption.
+In this event, life threatening side effects may occur; therefore, consult a doctor if you suspect your child has an allergic reaction to peanuts.

 Video of the Day